lizzieliu59/14848Project/README.md

 ### Cluster Setup

-1. Create a GCP cluster using:
+1. Create a GCP cluster using the following command, this will create a kubernete cluster in zone us-east-1-d with 1 machine node and custom machine type:

 ```
 gcloud container clusters create cloud848 --zone=us-east1-d --num-nodes=1 --machine-type=custom-4-12288